GSA/challenges-and-prizes/_all-challenges/1170-hhs-hypertension-innovator-award-competition.md

   **Phase 1:** Identification of successful programs

-  * Open September 30, 2020 through October 30, 2020.
+  * Open September 30, 2020 through November 16, 2020.

-  * Phase 1 submissions are due by October 30, 2020, 11:59 pm EST.
+  * Phase 1 submissions are due by November 16, 2020, 11:59 pm EST.

-  * Judging for Phase 1 will occur from October 31, 2020 through November 20, 2020.
+  * Judging for Phase 1 will occur from November 17, 2020 through December 1, 2020.

-  * Finalists that move into Phase 2 will be awarded by November 21, 2020.
+  * Finalists that move into Phase 2 will be awarded by December 2, 2020.

   **Phase 2:** Awarding plans for sustainability and replication and/or expansion